Profile Image

 2023-PRESENT

-Led research, product design, and strategy in an embedded capacity for MDSV Capital, True-See, and SouthEast Bank.
+Led research, design, and development in an embedded capacity for MDSV Capital, True-See, and SouthEast Bank.

 Product Designer